OguzhanAydin6/sentie-privacy/privacy/index.md

 ---

 ## Account & Social Features Data
-To enable account creation, friend connections, and light message interactions, Sentie may process limited account-related data.
-This may include a display name, date of birth, selected core energies, the assigned Sentie ID, friend connections, and interaction records related to light messages.
+To enable optional account features and in-app friend connections, Sentie may process limited account-related data.
+This includes a user display name, date of birth, selected core energies, the assigned Sentie ID, and friend connection records.

-This data is used solely to operate social features, deliver messages, enforce usage limits, and manage reward systems. **Photos, facial data, and user-generated free text are not stored on our servers as part of these features.**
+Light messages within Sentie are based on predefined message options.
+Only interaction metadata (such as message selection and delivery status) is processed to operate these features. **No free-text messages, photos, facial data, or audio content are stored on our servers.**

-You may request deletion of your account and associated social data at any time through the in-app “Delete Account” option.
-Once the deletion process is completed, the relevant data is permanently removed from our systems.
+This data is used solely to support in-app connections, enforce usage limits, and operate reward systems.
+You may request deletion of your account and associated data at any time through the in-app “Delete Account” option.
+Once completed, the relevant data is permanently removed from our systems.

 ---